Skip to main content Skip to navigation

 Project Aims

-This project will generate resources to inform departmental practices, and the School of Life Sciences has committed to implement initial project recommendations.
+This project generated resources to inform departmental practices, and the School of Life Sciences has committed to implement initial project recommendations.
 Academic and service departments, including Student Opportunity (SO) teams involved in skills, employability and placements will be informed of the recommendations to implement in their own contexts.
 Warwick students are highly sought-after by graduate recruiters.
 Helping students to develop their skills, better articulate and link them to their careers, increases their potential job market success.

 Project Team